manuelbonilla/hw_mb/README.md

 ---------------------------------------------

-This code was tested on Ubuntu 18.04 and ros melodic
+This code was tested on Ubuntu 18.04 and ros melodic.
+The parameters in the URDF can be changed to use it fro all Universal robots.